briandowns/recipes/food/fish/lemon_garlic_halibut.md

 ## Marinade

-* Mince garlic
+* Mince the garlic
 * Add olive oil, garlic, salt, pepper, basil, and lemon juice to a sealable bag
-* Add filets to bag and make sure they are well coated
+* Add filets to the bag and make sure they are well coated
-* Let sit for a minimum of 30 minutes but best up to 2 hours
+* Put in the refrigerator for a minimum of 30 minutes but best up to 2 hours

 ## Cooking

 * Add olive oil to pan and place on high heat
-* When smoking, add the halibut filets
+* When the pan/oil is smoking, add the halibut filets
 * Cook for 2 minutes on each side, brushing marinade on each side
 * Turn heat down to medium and cook on each side for another 2 minutes, brushing marinade on each side